 If a trainee starts the practical training after reaching the age of 21, pay will be agreed in each individual case on the basis of the individual's previous employment and training.
-If the company or trainee so wish, the pay can be agreed with the assistance of the parties.
+If the enterprise or trainee so wish, the pay can be agreed with the assistance of the parties.

-C. TRAINEES AGED 25 OR OVER
+C. TRAINEES, 25 YEARS OR OVER